Oxmo Puccino

-Abdoulaye Diarra ([abdulaj plea djaʁa]; born 3 August 1974), better known by his stage name Oxmo Puccino ([ɔksmo putʃino], [putˈtʃiːno]), is a French-Malian rapper.
+Abdoulaye Plea Diarra ([abdulaj plea djaʁa]; born 3 August 1974), better known by his stage name Oxmo Puccino ([ɔksmo putʃino], [putˈtʃiːno]), is a Malian-French rapper.

 Career

 A longtime hip hop fan, at age 21 Diarra began his collaboration with the fledgling rap collective Time Bomb, honing his craft alongside future superstars like Booba and Diam's.
 He quickly developed into a lyricist with a metaphorical ingenuity far more advanced than his contemporaries, crafting violent yet strangely poetic portraits of urban Paris life and drawing on the street-smart American hip-hop of the Notorious B.I.G. and other icons to document life in Paris' hardscrabble 19th district.
 In 1996 Oxmo Puccino made his recorded debut with Pucc.
 Fiction, a contribution to the compilation L432.
 A series of subsequent mixtape appearances solidified his growing reputation within the French rap underground, and in 1998 he issued his solo debut, Opéra Puccino.
 Its 2001 follow-up, L'Amour Est Mort, proved Puccino's creative and commercial breakthrough, while 2004's Le Cactus de Sibérie confirmed his star status.
 After signing to the venerable jazz label Blue Note, Puccino assembled a new backing group, the Jazzbastards, to record 2006's Lipopette Bar.